Sci-Fi Movies of the 2010s

 Tom Hanks’ acting is most amazing, especially as the main role of the 2321 thread.
 I can watch this over again just to hear his wild dialect.
 For me, the most delicious character is the contemptible publisher in the 2012 thread, played by Jim Broadbent.
 I wonder if Hugo Weaving really enjoys playing really creepy bad guys (and gals).
 Here he’s several.
 The biggest acting wonder is Doona Bae in the 2144 thread, a face I can’t look away from, a quiet voice of strength.
 (I read this is her first English-language production.)

-There are some annoyances: stock Hollywood chase scenes and cliffhangers (off cliffs), people unscathed from unsurvivable falls, etc. It may be objectionable that so many familiar forms are laid on top of one another.
+There are some annoyances: stock Hollywood chase scenes and cliffhangers (off cliffs), people unscathed from unsurvivable falls, etc. It may be objectionable that so many conventional motifs are laid on top of one another.
 (But the overlay is consistent with the theme of the movie.)

 I could not follow how all this worked together the first time — just too much happening.
 This will be the case with most viewers.
 I watched it again, both because I enjoyed it so much the first time, and because the point they are trying to make is worth the extra work.